Emma-Ok/Emma-Ok/README.md

 # 👨‍💻 Hi there!
-I'm Emmanuel — System Engineer in the making 🇨🇴
+I'm Emmanuel

 🎓 I'm a **System Engineering student** at the **University of Antioquia (UdeA)**, passionate about building solutions through **code, collaboration, and curiosity**.
 I'm driven by challenges and thrive when learning new technologies or helping others grow.